MatthewAndary/MatthewAndary/README.md

 - 👋 Hi, I’m Matthew Andary, i've recently completed a Masters in economics.
 - 👀 I’m interested in data analysis, econometrics, and economic research.
 I'm eager to apply my skills in real-world projects and collaborate with others in the field.
-- 🌱 I’m currently learning Advanced econometric techniques, machine learning, and data visualization in Python.
-As much of my skills are in R.
+- 🌱 I’m currently learning Advanced econometric techniques, machine learning, and data visualization in Python, as much of my skills are in R.
 - 💞️ I’m looking to collaborate on Data analysis projects, economic research, and open-source contributions
 - 📫 How to reach me [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/matthewandary)
 - 😄 Pronouns: he/him